owlbarn/tutorial/book/architecture/README.md

 As a functional programmer, it is basic knowledge that a function takes an input then produces an output.
 The input of a function can be the output of another function which then creates dependency.
 If we view a function as one node in a graph, and its input and output as incoming and outgoing links respectively, as the computation continues, these functions are chained together to form a directed acyclic graph (DAG).
 Such a DAG is often referred to as a computation graph.

 Computation graph plays a critical role in our system.
-Its benefits are many-fold: provides simulate lazy evaluation in a language with eager evaluation, reduce computation complexity by optimising the structure of a graph, eeduce memory footprint, etc.
+Its benefits are many-fold: provides simulate lazy evaluation in a language with eager evaluation, reduce computation complexity by optimising the structure of a graph, reduce memory footprint, etc.
 It can be used for supporting multiple other high level modules e.g. algorithmic differentiation, and GPU computing modules all implicitly or explicitly use computation graph to perform calculations.

 ### Algorithmic Differentiation

 Atop of the core components, we have developed several modules to extend Owl’s numerical capability.
 E.g., Maths module includes many basic and advanced mathematical functions, whist `Stats` module provides various statistical functions such as random number generators, hypothesis tests, and so on.
 The most important extended module is Algodiff, which implements the algorithmic differentiation functionality.
-Owl's Algodiff module is based on the core nested ´ automatic differentiation algorithm and differentiation API of DiffSharp, which provides support for both forward and reverse differentiation and arbitrary higher order derivatives.
+Owl's Algodiff module is based on the core nested automatic differentiation algorithm and differentiation API of DiffSharp, which provides support for both forward and reverse differentiation and arbitrary higher order derivatives.

 Algodiff module is able to provide the derivative, Jacobian, and Hessian of a large range of functions, we exploits this power to further build the optimisation engine.
 The optimisation engine is light and highly configurable, and also serves as the foundation of Regression module and Neural Network module because both are essentially mathematical optimisation problems.
 The flexibility in optimisation engine leads to an extremely compact design and small code base.
-For a fullfledge deep neural network module, we only use about 2500 LOC and its inference performance on CPU is superior to specialised frameworks such as TenserFlow and Caffee.
+For a full-fledge deep neural network module, we only use about 2500 LOC and its inference performance on CPU is superior to specialised frameworks such as TenserFlow and Caffee.

 ### Regression